zlatnaspirala/visual-ts-game-engine/readme.md

 <code>  appUseNetwork: boolean = false; </code>

-You want to use communication for multiplayer but you don't want to use server databased account sessions.
+You want to use communication for multiplayer but you don't want to use server database account sessions.
 The setup this on false in main client config class.
 <code>  appUseAccountsSystem: boolean = false; </code>